rails/rails/guides/source/layouts_and_rendering.md

 #### Rendering HTML

-You can send a HTML string back to the browser by using the `:html` option to `render`:
+You can send an HTML string back to the browser by using the `:html` option to `render`:

 ```ruby